Answers to the most common questions we receive

 Let’s get you some answers:

-Verto Education is a new idea in higher education, so we’re sure you have some questions.
-We are a first semester abroad program which gives students an opportunity to explore the world and self-reflect on their path forward, while also providing an accredited academic platform that provides transferable college credit and therefore, keeps our students on a 4-year graduation timeline.
+Verto Education is an opportunity to start college differently, so we’re sure you have some questions.
+We offer a globally-focused first semester (or year) of college, giving students the opportunity to explore the world and consider their path forward, while simultaneously earning transferable college credit, keeping students on their original 4-year graduation timeline.

-The Verto program allows you to submit a common application for a dozen (and quickly growing) universities throughout the U.S. and the world, with lower tuition than most.
+Verto’s application allows you to submit a common application for over 65 (and quickly growing) partner universities throughout the U.S. and the world, with lower tuition than most.

 Below, you’ll find some of the most common questions we get about our programs, but if you don’t find what you need, you can submit your own question below and someone from our team will quickly get back to you.